ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-If a certificate is validated by SCTs that are issued by publicly trusted logs, but chains to a local trust anchor, the client MAY perfom SCT Feedback for this SCT and certificate chain bundle.
+If a certificate is validated by SCTs that are issued by publicly trusted logs, but chains to a local trust anchor, the client MAY perform SCT Feedback for this SCT and certificate chain bundle.
 If it does so, the client MUST include the full chain of certificates chaining to the local trust anchor in the x509\_chain array.
-Perfoming SCT Feedback in this scenario may be advantageous for the broader internet and CT ecosystem, but may also disclose information about the client.
+Performing SCT Feedback in this scenario may be advantageous for the broader internet and CT ecosystem, but may also disclose information about the client.
 If the client elects to omit SCT Feedback, it can choose